 As a former baseball player at the collegiate level and son of a former professional player he has been actively involved in baseball since early youth as a player.
 Additionally, he has coached at the youth, high school and collegiate levels and his clinical practice has regularly included working with the throwing athlete.
 As a clinician he has worked with athletes in all sports from youth to professional and Olympic level.
 As the father of four athletic children, three having played women’s college soccer, he has worked extensively with his children’s’ teams for performance enhancement as well as the prevention and management of injury.
 His passion for working with youth athletes stem from his own personal experiences with career limiting shoulder injury in baseball.

-Robert Price, PT, DPT, OCS, COMT, FiT is a graduate from Utica College of Syracuse.
-He graduated with his Doctorate in Physical Therapy cum laude in 2009 and has been a member of the Dover community since that time.
+Robert Price, PT, DPT, OCS, COMT, FAAOMT, TPI Certified is a graduate from Utica College of Syracuse.
+He graduated with his Doctorate in Physical Therapy in 2009 and has been a member of the Dover community since that time.
 Dr. Price spent his first five years practicing under expert clinicians exploring a multitude of approaches which led to an eclectic treatment model.
-He now holds an advanced certification as a Certified Orthopedic Manual Therapist (COMT), is a Board Certified Orthopedic Clinical Specialist (OCS) and is a fellow in training via MAPS Orthopedic Manual Therapy Fellowship program.
+He now holds an advanced certification as a Certified Orthopedic Manual Therapist (COMT), is a Board Certified Orthopedic Clinical Specialist (OCS) and is a Fellow of the American Academy of Orthopedic Manual Therapists (FAAOMPT).
 Rob’s area of specialty is in spinal rehabilitation offering services including mobilization and manipulation in addition to various soft tissue techniques including myofascial cupping.
-Other areas of specialty include post-surgical shoulder management, the rehabilitation of dancer’s, and treatment of the archery athletes.
-Rob’s wife, Kimberly (Noll) Price, owns and operates En Pointe Studio and is an asset as a consultant with a bachelor’s degree in dance from Towson University.
+Dr. Price is also Titleist Performance Institute Certified creating a “body swing connection” which is particularly useful in the treatment of back pain is golfers.
+Other areas of specialty include the rehabilitation of dancer’s and treatment of the archery athletes.
+Rob’s wife, Kimberly Price, owns and operates En Pointe Studio and is an asset as a consultant with a bachelor’s degree in dance from Towson University.